Quasi-alternating surgeries: Formal L-space surgeries

-\begin{cor} There exist infinitely many asymmetric formal $L$-spaces.
-In particular, there are infinitely many formal $L$-spaces that are not the double branched cover of any link in $S^3$. \end{cor}
+When paired with the existence of quasi-alternating surgeries on asymmetric knots, this necessarily implies the existence of many formal L-spaces that are not obtained as the double branched cover of any link in $S^3$. \begin{cor} There exist infinitely many asymmetric formal L-spaces.
+In particular, there are infinitely many formal L-spaces that are not the double branched cover of any link in $S^3$. \end{cor}

 \begin{proof} Let $K$ be any asymmetric knot admitting an alternating or quasi-alternating surgery.
-For example, let $K$ be one of the asymmetric $L$-space knots in the SnapPy census or one of the Baker--Luecke asymmetric $L$-space knots.
-For all $r$ sufficiently large $K(r)$ is an asymmetric L-space.
-However, infinitely many of these surgeries are also formal L-spaces. \end{proof}
+For example, let $K$ be one of the asymmetric L-space knots in the SnapPy census or one of the Baker--Luecke asymmetric L-space knots.
+By Corollary~\ref{cor:computableexceptionalsymmetryslopes}, for all $r$ sufficiently large $K(r)$ is an asymmetric L-space.
+However, infinitely many of these surgeries are also formal L-spaces by Theorem~\ref{thm:plusone}. \end{proof} For integer surgeries yielding a formal L-space, Theorem~\ref{thm:plusone} can be strengthened. \begin{thm} If $K(n)$ is a formal L-space for some $n\in \Z_{>0}$, then $K(r)$ is a formal L-space for every $r\geq n$. \end{thm}